 Community Service WTE

 The WTE is a program that was created to provide Washburn University students with amazing opportunities and experiences.
 The main objective of the WTE program is to transform students into a new kind of individual (e.g., more worldly, more knowledgeable).
 The Community Service WTE involves students in the community at a variety of different partner organizations.
-Student will complete 150 hours of service and participate in once a month seminars to discuss the issues related to the service they are providing.
+Student will complete 150 hours of service and participate in regularly scheduled seminars to discuss the issues related to the service they are providing.
 Students will earn from one to three credit hours depending on how long they participate.

 Students work together in teams to develop policy briefs addressing major social and political issues.
 The policy briefs are disseminated nationally through the PolicyOptions.org web page.

 Each year a delegation of students along with a faculty member travels to Nicaragua for a two-week service and educational experience.
 Students learn about the history, culture and political issues facing the country.
 In addition students will participate in service projects in both urban and rural Nicaragua.
 The highlight of the experience is the week spent living in rural Nicaragua with families.
+Read about the 2014 experience.

 Students who choose to complete the Civic Engagement - Poverty Studies Minor will have the opportunity to combine their passion, curiosity, knowledge, and skills to understand and be a part of the world as civically engaged citizens who are aware of and can ethically and humanely address the complexities that emerge in their field as a result of poverty and inequality.